Rugby Central railway station: Design

-Remains
+The site today

-The station buildings were demolished after closure, but the platform still exists and is open to the public: The station site, and 4.5 miles of the former Great Central Railway trackbed through Rugby, are now owned by Rugby Borough Council, who bought them in 1970 for £5,500.
-The trackbed runs mostly through cuttings, and it is now used as a footpath, cycleway and nature reserve called the Great Central Walk.
+The platform is extant and is accessible to the public.
+The station site, and 4.5 miles of the former Great Central Railway trackbed through Rugby, are now owned by Rugby Borough Council, which bought them in 1970 for £5,500.
+The trackbed runs mostly through cuttings and it is now used as a footpath, cycleway and nature reserve called the Great Central Walk.

 The former goods yard was west of the station and was used as a timber yard until the mid-1990s, when houses were built on it.

 Reopening proposals

-In August 2000, Chiltern Railways suggested reopening the former Great Central Main Line between London Marylebone and Rugby Central to a parkway station in Leicestershire near the M1/M6.
+In August 2000, Chiltern Railways suggested reopening the former Great Central Main Line between London Marylebone and Rugby Central to a parkway station in Leicestershire, near to the M1/M6.
 The proposal is a "secondary aspiration" of Chiltern's franchise agreement.
 However, Chiltern stated in 2013 that the plan is "no longer active".

-In recent years, proposals to reopen the railway line as an alternative route to HS2 have been proposed, and in 2015, opponents of HS2 called for the GCR to be reopened as an alternative.
+In recent years, proposals to reopen the railway line as an alternative route to HS2 have been proposed and, in 2015, opponents of HS2 called for the GCR to be reopened as an alternative.